Skip to Content

 • Identifies the user wants to perform an action (e.g., buyNFT).

-• Needs a Delegate Contract: A pre-deployed contract designed to perform the required actions (e.g., call PlatformCredits.permit then MyNFT.buyNFT).
+• Uses a Delegate Contract: A pre-deployed contract designed to perform the required actions (e.g., call PlatformCredits.permit then MyNFT.buyNFT).
 This contract contains the logic the EOA will temporarily adopt.

-• Sends this structured EIP-7702 transaction request to a Sponsor/Relayer service (similar to Bundlers/Paymasters but for EIP-7702).
+• Sends this transaction request to a Sponsor/Relayer service.

 3. Sponsor/Relayer Service: